Miao-WANG-Trista/Steganography-in-Images/README.md

 comes important, which can extract all metadata of an image.
 3. **DCT-based steganography classifier**: An classifier has been trained on JMiPOD, JUNIWARd, UERD embedding algorithms to identify the existence of them.

+More details like model performance and constraints are mentioned [here](https://drive.google.com/file/d/1XONCLq2AGtTrX5dw-aQmdoh6A30EKifX/view?usp=sharing).
 ## How to use
 In your terminal, after having located to where the project is saved:
 1. prepare the python environment